artkonekt/user/docs/login-stats.md

 - `last_login_at` (datetime)
 - `login_count` (int)

-Every time a user logs in, these two fields will be updated.
+Every time a user logs in, these two fields will be automatically updated.

 ---